Strilanc/Strilanc.github.io/_posts/2015-06-20-Using-Quantum-Gates-instead-of-Ancilla-Bits.markdown

 This is a problem, because the surviving controls are on gates that aren't NOT gates, and according to the rules of the exercise we aren't allowed to do that.

-We will definitely need to apply the control-reducing construction once, because we need an uninvolved bit in order to apply the constructions from the last two parts.
+We will definitely need to apply the control-reducing construction once, because we need an uninvolved bit in order to apply the constructions from last time and the time before.
 However, after that single application, we should switch to a construction that moves controls off of special gates and onto NOT gates.

 # Moving Controls to NOT Gates